 Here are your loan options to buy a house after a short sale

-Buying a House with an FHA loan one year after a short sale with 3.5% down payment
+Buying a House with an FHA Back to Work Program one year after a short sale with 3.5% down payment

-Extenuating circumstances that lead to your short sale will also have to be documented such as certain hardships like job loss and subsequent job transfer/ relocation at least 2 hours drive time from prior residence, catastrophic medical bills (and/ or possible death) incurred by a member of the borrower’s “nuclear family.
+Extenuating circumstances that led to your short sale will also have to be documented such as certain hardships like job loss AND subsequent job transfer/relocation at least 2 hours drive time from prior residence, catastrophic medical bills (and/or death) incurred by a member of the borrower’s “nuclear family.
 Please note that divorce and relocation by themselves are not considered an extenuating circumstances unless combined with other factors such as job loss, reduction of income by more than 20% over a 6 month period, or other hardships.
 Please send us a message below and let us know in detail your specific situation to find out if you qualify.